alinachiu/ImageProcessor/HW5/README.md

 correct format such as the .ppm format.
 An IOException is thrown if there are any issues with writing.
 Can either use the default constructor which writes a file or pass in a type of Writer (i.e. StringWriter or PrintWriter).
 Throws an IOException if any I/O error occurs in the constructor or in the export method.
+JPEG and PNG images can also be exported via filename

 Here is an example of how to correctly export an image using a filename: